Fragrance Guide

 What is nebulized or ultrasonic diffusion?

-These are common diffuser types that have the potential to change the molecular size of the scent.
+These are common diffuser types that potentially change the molecular size of the scent.
 Some claim to make scents “nanoparticles,” and while I can’t verify that’s truly what happens, I view them with some caution.
 Nanochemicals are so small, they can cross through our cell walls and even through our blood-brain barrier.
 The technology as a whole is very new, so while this may turn out to be a safe delivery method for scent, I still think regular evaporative diffusers are healthier options until we know more.

 What are aerosols?